Houck said while he was excited to join the Lyndon Institute, he was also very sad to leave The Mountain School behind.

 Houck said he and Hilton had gotten to know each other through collaborations on earlier projects.

 Hilton said this seemed like the prefect time for a transition.
 He had recently seen the institute through the independent school approval process and said the reaccreditation had not yet started.
-Also, he said he believes in a theory that headmaster's have run their course at a school at 15 years.
-Houck, he said, will be a great replacement because he really cares about independent education and the students at the Lyndon Institute.

 "He [Daren] is a leader for independent education in Vermont, and an effective spokesperson in Montpelier," he said.
 "He values our [Lyndon Institute's] inclusive mission - we have never rejected a student for special educational needs, we admit virtually everyone."